How to create, drop, and edit tables

 - Make necessary changes in table structure.
 See Defining Table Structure for detailed information.

-Click the Script Changes button to view changes.
+Click Script Changes to view changes.

 - To apply changes, click Update Database.
-If you want to undo all actions made since table document (or any another object editor) was opened or saved, click the Undo button on the Standard toolbar.
+If you want to undo all actions made since table document (or any another object editor) was opened or saved, click Undo on the Standard toolbar.
 However, you cannot issue a Redo command for database objects, because when you click Undo, the database object is reloaded from server, and all unsaved changes are lost.